scorpido74/azure-docs.nl-nl/articles/machine-learning/service/how-to-deploy-and-where.md

 def init():
     global model
-    # replace model_name with your actual model name, if needed
+    # Replace model_name with your actual model name, if necessary.
     model_path = Model.get_model_path('model_name')
-    # deserialize the model file back into a sklearn model
+    # Deserialize the model file back into a sklearn model.
     model = joblib.load(model_path)

 input_sample = pd.DataFrame(data=[{
     # This is a decimal type sample.
-Use the data type that reflects this column in your data
+Use the data type that reflects this column in your data.
     "input_name_1": 5.1,
     # This is a string type sample.
-Use the data type that reflects this column in your data
+Use the data type that reflects this column in your data.
     "input_name_2": "value2",
-    # This is a integer type sample.
-Use the data type that reflects this column in your data
+    # This is an integer type sample.
+Use the data type that reflects this column in your data.
     "input_name_3": 3
 }])

-# This is a integer type sample.
-Use the data type that reflects the expected result
+# This is an integer type sample.
+Use the data type that reflects the expected result.
 output_sample = np.array([0])